Experimental Studies of the Development of Capacities for Cumulative Culture

-Applications are invited for a full-time PhD Studentship based in the Behaviour and Evolution Research Group (BERG) in the Psychology Division at the University of Stirling.
+Applications are invited for a funded full-time PhD Studentship based in the Psychology Division at the University of Stirling.
 The studentship holder will join a research team, led by Professor Christine Caldwell, funded by the European Research Council.

 In human populations, skills and knowledge accumulate over generations, giving rise to behaviours and technologies far more complex than any single individual could achieve alone.
 This ratchet-like property of human culture appears to be absent in nonhuman species, as socially transmitted behaviours in animal populations are generally no more complex than those that can be acquired by trial and error.
 Despite considerable interest from scientists from a wide range of disciplines, there is still no clear consensus about the underlying differences that may be responsible for this striking evolutionary discontinuity.
-The aim of this ERC-funded project (RATCHETCOG) is to identify the cognitive capacities implicated in cumulative culture by approaching the question from three different perspectives (comparative, developmental and experimental): studies with nonhuman primates will clarify the constraints on learning in these species; studies with children will allow us to determine which cognitive abilities predict the development of capacities for cumulative culture; and experimental studies of cultural transmission in adult human participants will provide insights into factors influencing the complexity of cultural traditions.
+Professor Caldwell’s current research team are working on identifying cognitive capacities implicated in cumulative culture.
+Our approach includes studies with nonhuman primates, young children, and adult human participants.
+It is expected that the holder of the currently advertised studentship will focus primarily on a developmental approach, geared at determining the effect of maturing cognitive capacities on potential for cumulative culture.

-The successful applicant will join the newly-established research team working on this project (Prof Caldwell, plus postdoctoral researchers Mark Atkinson and Elizabeth Renner, Early Career Fellow Eoin O’Sullivan, and four other research students: https://sites.google.com/site/christineannacaldwell/ratchetcog-team).
-The studentship holders will play a key role in this project in designing and running experiments.
-It is expected that the successful applicant will pursue a project involving studies in one of the following:
+The successful applicant will join the research team working on this project (Proessorf Caldwell, plus two postdoctoral researchers and four Phd students: https://sites.google.com/site/christineannacaldwell/ratchetcog-team).
+The studentship holder will play a key role in this project in designing and running experiments.
+It is expected that the successful applicant will pursue a project with a developmental angle, involving studies with young children, but there is also potential for expanding the focus of the project to include studies with adult humans and/or nonhuman primates.
+As a member of a team working together on a large research project, the studentship holder will be strongly encouraged to become involved in the designing and implementation of the studies outside of their own topic area.

 • Eligible applicants must hold at least a Bachelor (hons.) degree of either first or upper second class in Psychology or another related discipline.